 Mixed Ceviche

 Combine white fish with cooked shrimp, Galician cooked octopus, and squid.
 The trick is to add the already cooked seafood at the end so it doesn't overcook.
-If you are interested in another Peruvian fish preparation, don't miss our guide on tiradito de pescado, a sister dish to ceviche with a more subtle approach.
+If you're interested in another Peruvian fish preparation, don't miss our guide on tiradito de pescado, a dish related to ceviche with a more subtle approach.

 Tropical Fruit Ceviche